eProsima/DDS-Router/docs/rst/use_cases/vulcanexus_cloud.rst

 Talker
 ------
-ROS2 demo nodes is not installed in Vulcanexus distribution by default, but one can easily create a new Docker image including this feature by using the following Dockerfile:
+*ROS 2* demo nodes is not installed in *Vulcanexus* distribution by default, but one can easily create a new Docker image including this feature by using the following Dockerfile:

 .. literalinclude:: ../../resources/use_cases/vulcanexus_cloud/Dockerfile_LAN
+    :language: Dockerfile

 Create the new image and start publishing messages by executing: